ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 ![Endpoints panel](images/getting-started-endpoints-panel.png){: caption="Figure 1.
 Endpoints panel" caption-side="bottom"}

-To connect, Kibana needs the username, password, url and port.
+To connect, Kibana needs the username, password, url, and port.

 It also needs the CA certificate to access the database.
    1. Copy the certificate information from the _Endpoints_ panel.